 The judges will want to feel fully informed about your activity, so please include whatever you feel is appropriate and relevant for your entry.
 If an entry is entered into more than one category, please indicate this clearly, but remember you need to remind the judges of the micro site URL for the support material, each time you enter.

-It is worth stressing that good training/learning is high in visual content.
-It has to be.
+It is worth stressing that a good entry will have high quality visual support.
 So, it is tremendously important that you include as many visuals as you can to illustrate content and its impact.
 The judges don’t want massive photos, but they’d rather have that than small postcard-sized images that are too small to be useful.
 Bottom line: making it easy for our judging panel to see and understand what you did will only help.
 Relying on tiny thumbnail images in your written summary is helpful, but not the best idea.
 Always provide the full size images, too.